 All this might work if someone was truly acting as the general contractor and if HD were to communicate effectively with the client.
 After several weeks, my daughter asked for my help.
-Here is what I learned:
+Here is what I learned.
+Changes:

 Oh, by the way, the original contract called for applying quarter-round.
 Of course once it was declared that the floor had to be removed, the baseboard had to go as well.
 When asked about replacement, HD noted that this was up to the client.
 They would ask the installers to do – but of course there would be an added charge!
 I elected to install the baseboard and following additional confusion/miscommunication over the trim, obtained and painted shoe molding which the flooring crew installed.

 As a side note, the powder room adjacent to the kitchen was also redone.
 The flooring installer was to remove and replace the old toilet.
 This was done except that a new toilet was to be installed.
 This was technically a contract issue but was done (at least to the point that it was discovered that the feed line would have to be re-plumbed).
 There are other small annoyances that are involved with a job of this scope (even though this was a very small kitchen).
 In sum, a word of caution: do not assume that HD or Lowe's fills the role of a general contractor.

 If you do not have the time or knowledge, find a relative or friend who does or price your job through a full service remodeling firm (my experience is that you may still be talking to subcontractors).
 Don't think that just because you have a remodeling contract with HD or Lowe's that they will coordinate details between departments or that all costs (including potential changes) have been discussed, let alone disclosed.
 Finally, realize that a full remodel involves sacrifice and inconvenience.
 So do allow for contingencies, including a slip in schedule, and, as noted by other reviewers, potential follow-up hassle with the stores if mistakes are made.